 How will both the school and the parent know how the young person is doing and how will the school support the young person’s learning?

-Pupil progress is tracked termly.
-Parent/ Teacher consultation meetings take place in the autumn, spring and summer terms.
-Parents also receive a written annual pupil report at the end of each academic year.
-Parents of pupils with SEND may discuss their child’s needs at additional meetings with the class teacher, SENCO and, any outside agencies who may be involved to provide feedback from the assessment process.
+Pupil progress is continually monitored and is tracked formally at the end of each half term.
+Parent consultation meetings take place in the autumn, spring and summer terms.
+A written pupil report is shared at the end of each academic year.
+Parents of pupils with SEND may discuss their child’s needs at additional meetings with the class teacher, SENDCo and, any outside agencies who may be involved in order to provide feedback.
 This may be during a meeting or through a written report to parents.
-The SENCO works closely with parents, to offer practical advice and may, where appropriate signpost to external agencies.
+Staff, SENDCo and our external partners work closely with parents, to offer strategies and practical advice.

-We aim for all pupils, including those with SEND, to achieve the same outcomes as their peers and we use effective classroom strategies, provision, quality first teaching, differentiation, scaffolding and targeted intervention in order to support pupils’ learning.
-We are proactive in support being provided to ensure our pupils can access the curriculum being offered.
+We aim for all pupils, including those with SEND, to achieve the same outcomes as their peers and we use effective classroom strategies, provision, quality first teaching, differentiation, scaffolding and targeted intervention to support pupils’ learning.
+We are proactive in providing support for our pupils to ensure they can access the curriculum being offered.

 What support will there be for the young person’s well-being?

-Other medicines can be administered by staff providing the necessary consent form has been completed by parents/carers.
-Health plans are devised in conjunction with the School Nurse.
+Health plans are devised in conjunction with health professionals.
 Staff receive regular training in the use of epi-pens.
 All educational visits have a first aider accompanying the visit.
-All staff will adhere to the Safeguarding and school policies surrounding pupil safety and well-being, including those with SEND.
+All staff adhere to the Safeguarding policies surrounding pupil safety and well-being.
 Staff attend annual Safeguarding training and are kept up to date with the Keeping Children Safe in Education legislation.

 What specialist services and expertise are available at or are accessed by the school?